Blockchain as a global payment solution

 The Smart Easy Login service applied to the mobile banking App of JB Bank is limited to increasing the convenience of the mobile App banking service with the Open Keychain technology of Blockchain.

 ALFA Bank from Russia, Yes Bank from India, UOB (United Overseas Bank) from Singapore, CommonWealth Bank from Australia, and LatiPay from New Zealand are a few banks that have collaborated with a US-based blockchain company

 Axis Bank, RAK Bank, & Standard Charter Bank have connected with another blockchain network.

-Emirates Airlines has been using the blockchain for its loyalty program since March 2019.
-Benefits include greater transparency, enhanced security reduced fraud, and improved customer experience.
+Emirates Airlines has used the blockchain for its loyalty program since March 2019.
+Benefits include greater transparency, enhanced security, reduced fraud, and improved customer experience.

-Blockchain provides cost-efficiency, faster settlement, security and transparency into the payment area because of its decentralized, secure and immutable nature.
-It can also create better financial products, which will create more competition and inherently innovation.
+Blockchain provides cost-efficiency, faster settlement, security and transparency in the payment area because of its decentralized, secure and immutable nature.
+It can also create better financial products, creating more competition and innovation.

-The technology is still not trusted by many; mostly because of the regulation inconsistencies.
-Nevertheless, benefits do exist and it is a question of time that when will the big players start using them.
-The full potential of the technology can be only tapped if everyone adopts it.
+Many still do not trust the technology, mostly because of the regulation inconsistencies.
+Nevertheless, benefits exist, and it is time before the big players start using them.
+The technology’s full potential can only be tapped if everyone adopts it.
 It has to be all or nothing.